 Films — Live-Action

 This one is pretty hard to believe, usually science fiction writers overshoot, send something too far or list too many lightyears.
-But on the back of the DVD/Blu-ray box for the movie Pandorum claims that the ship the movie takes place on is a mere 500 miles away from the planet Earth. (for reference, the Moon is 221,456 miles away.
+But on the back of the DVD/Blu-ray box for the movie Pandorum claims that the ship the movie takes place on is a mere 500 miles away from the planet Earth.
+For reference, the Moon is 221,456 miles away.
 This is thankfully not used in the actual film, so it's less the sci-fi writers and more their marketing department on this one.

 Not so much a problem of distance as of volume, but the movie has starships flying so close together (while in orbit!) that one of them crashes into another when shot.
 Space is big, there's plenty of room.
 If you're flying within visual distance of another ship and you're not trying to dock with them (or ram them, which is another problem entirely), something is wrong.